cycle/docs/query-builder/relations.md

 ]);
 ```

-Since Select separate filtered and loaded entities you can use `with` and `load` methods as the same time.
+Select separate filtered and loaded entities you can use `with` and `load` methods at the same time.

 ```php
 $select->load('posts', [